Mindfulness Parenting with Jennifer Waldburger, MSW

 As the parent, your job is not to be an unwavering rock of strength for her, but to teach her what it is to be human.
 She needs to witness you having feelings so she knows what they are and how to allow them when she has them.
 I’m not suggesting that you share all of your woes, as you are indeed the parent.
-However, if you get into the practice of allowing your emotions to surface and welcome them, you’ll find that they rise up — quite strongly at times — and then pass like the weather, just like they do for young children who haven’t learned how to block them.
+However, if you get into the practice of allowing your emotions to surface and welcome them, you’ll find that they rise up and then pass like the weather.
+It’s similar for young children who haven’t learned how to block them.

-Mindfulness and meditation practices can help you enter into a much deeper relationship with yourself, and also your child and partner.
+Mindfulness and meditation practices can help you enter into a much deeper relationship with yourself, your child, and partner.
 These practices will help you share the best of what you have to offer with your family.
-The more present we are in any relationship, the more connected we feel, and the more connected we feel, the more that connection nurtures each of the people experiencing it.
+The more present we are in any relationship, the more connected we feel.
+The more connected we feel, the more that connection nurtures each of the people experiencing it.

 After her physical needs are met, there’s arguably nothing more important you could offer your child than your own well-being.
 This will provide an inexhaustible wellspring from which you can nourish her with love and whatever else she needs.